Elements of Mining

 “Lower gold production, when compared to the first quarter of 2017, was due to lower ore grades as a result of mine sequencing, partially offset by higher mill throughput,” the company explains.

-Also producing in Southeast is Coeur Mining Inc., which announced year-end production results from its Kensington Mine: 115,094 ounces gold.
+Also producing in Southeast is Coeur Mining Inc., which announced year-end production results from its Kensington Mine: 115,094 ounces of gold.
 The results demonstrate a significant year-over-year decrease due primarily to lower than expected grades during the first nine months of the year.
 However, fourth quarter production increased by 27 percent, resulting in the highest fourth quarter since 2013.

 The US Army Corps of Engineers Alaska District extended the public scoping period for Pebble Mine, located in the Bristol Bay region, from April 30 to June 29 to allow for further stakeholder comments.